This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Cluster headaches are very painful headaches that start quickly, peak within 15 minutes, and stop suddenly.
+A cluster headache is a very painful headache that starts quickly, peaks within 15 minutes, and stops suddenly.
 The headache usually lasts 30 to 60 minutes but can last up to 3 hours.
+Cluster headaches follow patterns and often occur at the same time of the day or year.
+You may have cluster headaches once every other day, or up to 8 each day.
 A cluster period usually lasts for 2 to 12 weeks but can last longer than a year.
 Weeks or months may pass before a new cluster period begins.
+A cluster headache can be triggered by alcohol, medicine, stress, bright light, or heat.

 Return to the emergency department if: